levitsky/identipy_server/README.md

 ```

 While the development server is running, you can log into IdentiPy Server and use it in your browser.
+If you log in as superuser, you can add more users via the admin page, e.g. `192.168.1.2:9000/admin`

 Production use
 --------------